 Staying at the Cally Palace Hotel, Gatehouse of Fleet

-Thursday 21 May: Starting with a visit to Craichlaw, a beautifully designed formal garden surrounding the house, set in extensive grounds with lawns, lochs and woodland.
-Continue to Kirkcudbright a small coastal fishing town and pretty artists' colony on the Solway Firth.
+Thursday 26 May: Starting with a visit to Ellenbank a lovely walled garden to accompany Elizabeth MacGregor's nursery on the outskirts of Kirkcudbright.
+Continue into the small coastal fishing town of Kirkcudbright, renowned as an artists' town since the 1830s.
 In the centre Broughton House that hosts an impressive collection of art by E A Hornel’s paintings and those of his contemporaries and a Japanese-inspired garden.
-Also the new Kirkcudbright Galleries – time to explore and find lunch before the afternoon visit to Corsock House a stunning woodland garden with glades of exotic shrubs and huge rhododendrons, a strictly formal walled garden and richly planted woodlands full of different vistas.
+Also time to visit the new Kirkcudbright Galleries.
+Lunch can be purchased in the Gallery or town before the afternoon visit to Corsock House.
+A stunning woodland garden, with glades of exotic shrubs and huge rhododendrons, a strictly formal walled garden and richly planted woodlands full of different vistas.
 If time permits a late afternoon visit to the Cally Gardens, the walled kitchen garden, adjacent to the hotel which provides shelter for numerous rare and exotic plants.

-Friday 23 May: Return to Carlisle Station stopping en-route to visit Threave House, a restored Scottish baronial-style house with landscaped gardens and themed ‘rooms’.
-Arrive Carlisle Station by 1 pm
+Friday 27 May: Return to Carlisle Station stopping en-route to visit Threave House, a restored Scottish baronial-style house with landscaped gardens and themed ‘rooms’.
+Arrive Carlisle Station 1 pm

 - 4 nights’ dinner, accommodation and breakfast, welcome reception